Update: Mar. 10, 2022

 - Is awaiting test results

-If someone at BSM tests positive for COVID-19, they will be required to leave campus until they have been cleared by their healthcare provider and have satisfied the 10-day quarantine requirement.
+If someone at BSM tests positive for COVID-19, they will be required to leave campus until they have been cleared by their healthcare provider or have satisfied the 5-day quarantine requirement.
 BSM will notify MDH of each positive diagnosis.

 - BSM athletic teams will follow the guidance, rules, and regulations of the Minnesota State High School League (MSHSL).
-Updates will be shared with athletes as information becomes available.
+Current guidelines require a 10-day quarantine from athletics.
+Updates will be shared with athletes as protocols are updated.